multani/gcp-changelog/content/looker/index.md

 New visualizations have been added to the [Database Performance dashboard](https://cloud.google.com/looker/docs/system-activity-dashboards#database_performance) and the [Instance Performance dashboard](https://cloud.google.com/looker/docs/system-activity-dashboards#instance_performance) in System Activity.

+### Feature

+[Period-over-period measures](https://cloud.google.com/looker/docs/period-over-period) are now supported for MySQL 8.0.12+ connections to Looker. **Note:** This item was added on August 18, 2025.

 ### Fixed

 Looker 25.14 contains the following accessibility improvements: